 Groups planning to hold a satellite CME symposium during the AAFP FMX must complete an application and receive approval from AAFP prior to contacting a hotel to request function space.
-All Satellite CME events must be held in hotel meeting space.
-Hotels within the AAFP housing block have been instructed not to assign function space for satellite CME events without a copy of the AAFP acknowledment letter presented to groups who have been approved to hold a satellite CME symposium by AAFP.
+All Satellite CME symposia must be held in hotel meeting space.
+Hotels within the AAFP housing block have been instructed not to assign function space for satellite CME symposia without a copy of the AAFP letter of agreement presented to groups who have been approved to hold a satellite CME symposium by AAFP.

 Registration at the event location may open 30 minutes prior to the approved start time.
 On-site registration is managed by the CME provider or activity organizer.

 Please refer to PhRMA Marketing Code of Conduct and the AdvaMed Codes on food and beverage items from supporters.
 To maintain the focus on education and the research being presented, no entertainment or performance, live or otherwise, may be offered before, during, or after the event.
 Please refer to the Physician Payment Sunshine Act guidelines.

 Signs may be placed throughout the hotel where the function is being held, with the hotel’s permission.
 Signs may not be placed inside or around the convention center.
 Signage must be placed outside of the room informing attendees their meals may be reportable.

 Invitations, tickets, etc., may be distributed by one of the methods noted or in the supporter's exhibit booth (if exhibiting).
 Any other form of distribution (including from a hotel or the convention center lobby) is strictly prohibited.
 This includes, but is not limited to, hand distribution of invitations or button-holing physicians at hotels or the convention center.